nivekcode/nx-release/libs/nx-release/README.md

 # Executors

-## NPM publish
+## npm-publish

 As the name indicates the `npm-publish` generator can be used to publish a library to NPM.
-To do so the executor expects a `NPM_TOKEN` to be present as a Node environment variable.
+To do so **the executor requires a `NPM_TOKEN` to be present as a Node environment variable**.

-The generator furthermore requires the following options:

-- **libName** the name of the library you want to publish.
-The executor will then automatically construct the path which points to dist/libs/${libName}

-Maybe you have a more sophisticated setup and therefore your library is in a different path.
-In such cases you can use the `libPath` property to configure the generator accordingly.

-- **libPath** (optional) for example 'dist/libs/my-domain'

 ## update-version
 This executor updates the `package.json` version in the specified library.
-The executor **requires** the following config options:

-- **libName**: the name of the library.
-The path will be constructed in the following way: `libs/${libName}/package.json`

-if your library is in a different folder, you can always optionally specify the library path:

-- **libPath**: optional library path. for example: `libs/my-domain`

-**The update-version executor expects a VERSION env variable to be present**
+The executor **requires** the following config options.**The update-version executor expects a VERSION env variable to be present**.

 ## build-update-publish
 This executor combines the previous two executors and additionally performs a release.
-It also accepts the same options as the other ones:

-- **libName** (required): name of the library
-- **libPath** (optional): path of the library

-** This command expects a valid NPM token to be present as a `NPM_TOKEN` environment variable and the new release version to be present as a `VERSION` variable.
+**This command expects a valid NPM token to be present as a `NPM_TOKEN` environment variable and the new release version to be present as a `VERSION` variable**.